INRIA/scikit-learn-mooc/slides/linear_model.md

 We learn a linear function to predict *y*.
 Here, the salary is expressed as a constant multiplied by the number of years of study.

-Learning this function consists in finding the straight line as close as possible as all the data points.
+Learning this function consists in finding the straight line which is as close as possible as all the data points.

 The corresponding model can then be used to make predictions for any possible **x**, as displayed by the blue line.